-The District will also take steps to ensure to the maximum extent practicable that the interests of ELL students are included in the development and implementation of District programs and services that are offered by the District to and for its student body.
+The District will also take steps to ensure to the maximum extent practicable that the interests of EL students are included in the development and implementation of District programs and services that are offered by the District to and for its student body.

-School personnel enrolling ELL students are trained in the process of identifying, assessing, and providing services to these students.
+School personnel enrolling EL students are trained in the process of identifying, assessing, and providing services to these students.

-To ensure that parents/guardians are properly notified of the ELL program, all new and enrolling students are to be given the Student Home Language Survey (Form 6180).
-The form shall be completed and returned to the school by the parents/guardians if they feel their child may be in need of such services.
+To ensure that parents/guardians are properly notified of the EL program, all new and enrolling students are to be given the Language Use Survey (Form 6180).
+The form shall be completed by the parents/guardians if they feel their child may be in need of such services.

-Where the District has or may have in the future a low number of ELL students, the District may contract with a neighboring district for services until a qualified ELL teacher is employed.
-However, if the District serves twenty (20) or more ELL students, the District will employ a full-time certified ESOL teacher.
+Where the District has or may have in the future a low number of EL students, the District may contract with a neighboring district for services until a qualified EL teacher is employed.
+However, if the District serves twenty (20) or more EL students, the District will employ a full-time certified EL teacher.

-The Board designates the Director of Title Services to serve as the District's ELL Implementor.
+The Board designates the Director of Title Services to serve as the District's EL Implementor.